BrianColburn/shiny-octo-spork/README.md

 The `replicate-publication` task will recursively run the tasks it depends on, which includes `download-data`, `train`, and `eval`.

-The end result of all this is the required data being downloaded, a ridiculously complex model being trained with `jax`, and the model being run with `tensorflow` to generate reports (which could include evaluation metrics).
+The end result of all this is the correct python environment being installed, the required data being downloaded, a ridiculously complex water level prediction model being trained with `jax`, and the model being run with `tensorflow` to generate reports (which could include evaluation metrics).
+Also worth noting that PyTorch was used during development to debug a problem with the model (it seems to be the slowest training backend, but its flexibility allows for easy debugging).
+This effectively solves my reoccuring pain-point of recreating environments on multiple machines and keeping things up-to-date, as well as Hector and Miranda's difficulties with distributing a codebase associated with a publication (the explicit RNG seed helps reproducibility here as well).

 The model and training is quite over-engineered in the context of our lab, and has poor performance, but it is a demonstration that Keras 3 is definitely sufficient for anything we need.
 The training process includes learning rate reduction, early stopping, L1 and L2 regularization, and a weighted blend of 4 custom loss functions (including the KL loss a VAE would need and the log-probability loss a PNN needs).